 (It’s worth noting that we also help socialized porch and barn cats, provided they are given dry shhelter and daily food and daily access to the caregiver's home.
-We help feral and exclusively outdoor cats also, but do this outside our voucher programs through partnering with nonprofit clinics — see our (Community Cat Outreach program.)
+We help feral and exclusively outdoor cats also, but do this outside our voucher programs by partnering with nonprofit clinics — see our (Community Cat Outreach program.)

-We think the nicest part of focusing on indoor pets is that it allows us to offer them the same services that clinics offer their private clients.
+We think the nicest part of focusing on companion cats is that it allows us to offer them the same services that clinics offer their private clients.
 Our voucher covers a pre‐surgery exam, the sterilization (including spay, pregnant, in‐heat, neuter and cryptorchid), a rabies shot and pain medication.

 For those clinics who wish to provide more — we can also cover a microchip, FVRCP shot and treatment for obvious parasites.
 And, when someone brings in a cat with a minor health problem — such as a bite wound or eye infection — we can often help with the treatment cost, so the cats can go home in better shape than when they came in.
 For some of these cats, the voucher visit may be the only time they see a vet and we’d like them to benefit as much as possible while they’re there.